-By Sandra Nnebe and FlexMedStaff
+By Sandra Nnebe with contributions from FlexMedStaff

 The curriculum vitae (CV) is an integral part of applying for any new opportunity, especially when applying for clinical work.
 As a physician, having a great CV is essential to scoring a new opportunity.
 A CV is a document with all your critical information for a future employer quickly glance over your background, education, and experience.
 The CV is unique to you and no one else.
 It’s basically your phenotype on paper.
 Your CV should be handled carefully and not routinely provided upon every request.